SolidRun/systemid-updater/README.md

 CRC: FB8F3229
 ```

-Adding or removing MAC addresses can be done by updating the device with -m and -a, where -m specifies the MAC interface number and -a is the MAC address to be assigned to that interface.
+Adding or removing MAC addresses can be done by updating the device with `-m` and `-a`, where `-m` specifies the **MAC interface number** and `-a` is the **MAC address to be assigned** to that interface.

-On all devices the 1000-BaseT RJ45 interface is mac 17 and you can see that is the only mac set in the firmware above.
+On all devices the 1000-BaseT RJ45 interface is MAC `17` and you can see that is the only MAC set in the firmware above.
 That can be added or changed with the following command.

 `./systemID_updater -u -m 17 -a D2:63:B4:02:54:5A`

-an address can be removed by setting the index address to all 00's
+an address can be removed by setting the index address to all `00`'s

 ## Reference

-The sys eeprom driver in edk2 does not need all 18 possible MACs filled allocated if you know they are not going to be used.
+The sys eeprom driver in edk2 does not need all **18 possible MACs** filled allocated if you know they are not going to be used.
 I have therefore modified this project to allow only certain mac's to have addresses assigned.
-If you are changing your serdes networking configuration to be different than the default on then you should reference section 26.1.4 SerDes options in the Qoriq LX2160a Reference Manual to determine the mac id that will need an address assigned to it in your configuration.
+If you are changing your serdes networking configuration to be different than the default on then you should reference **section 26.1.4 SerDes** options in the **Qoriq LX2160a Reference Manual** to determine the **MAC id** that will need an address assigned to it in your configuration.

 The default MACs for a HoneyComb system are